menu

 Of important note, Salt Lake City is also a city of artists.
 Salt Lake City has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Salt Lake City’s character.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 15.94% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 15.94% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Not only is Salt Lake City a city with many college students, but it also retains many recent graduates who are looking to start new careers, creating a very large population of people who are young, single, educated, and upwardly-mobile.
 That’s because Salt Lake City is full of single people in their 20s and 30s and who have undergraduate or graduate degrees and are starting careers in professional occupations.
 This makes Salt Lake City a pretty good place for young, educated career starters looking to find many people like themselves, with good opportunities for friendships, socializing, romance, and fun.